 It is a part of the greater Amakhala Emoyeni project concept, which received approval from the South African Civil Aviation Authority and South African Heritage Resources Agency.
 The bigger project is spread over 27,000ha, with good infrastructural facilities such as roads and an electricity grid.

 The Amakhala Emoyeni project extends over 13,000ha of grazing land and incorporates portions of leased agricultural farms.
 It has a footprint of approximately 75ha.

 The wind farm comprises 56 Nordex N117 / 2,400 turbines with a capacity of 2.4MW each.

-The turbines have a rotor diameter of 117m and a swept area of 10,715m².
+The turbines each have a rotor diameter of 117m and swept area of 10,715m².
 Each turbine tower is made of modular tubular steel and has a height of 91m.

-Each turbine features a three-bladed rotor made of high-quality glass fibre-reinforced polyester, and a two-stage planetary model gearbox fitted with a cooling circuit with variable cooling output.
+Each turbine features a three-bladed rotor made of high-quality glass fibre-reinforced polyester as well as a two-stage planetary model gearbox fitted with a cooling circuit with variable cooling output.